 Several vitamins and minerals are vital in your body's stress response and mood regulation.
 As a result, a lack of one or more nutrients may impact your mental health and ability to cope with stress.

 Furthermore, some research suggests that specific nutritional supplements may help reduce stress and enhance mood.
 For example, your magnesium levels may be reduced when constantly stressed.

 Because this mineral is essential for your body's stress reaction, you must obtain enough of it every day.
 Magnesium supplementation has been demonstrated to reduce stress in persistently stressed persons.

 An 8-week study of 264 adults deficient in magnesium discovered that ingesting 300 mg of this mineral daily helped reduce stress levels.
 This quantity of magnesium was even more beneficial when combined with vitamin B6.

-Other supplements that have been demonstrated to help relieve stress include Rhodiola, ashwagandha, B vitamins, and L-theanine.
+Other supplements that help relieve stress include Rhodiola, Ashwagandha, B vitamins, and L-theanine.

 On the other hand, dietary supplements may not be appropriate or safe for everyone.
-If you're interested in using supplements to assist relieve stress, go to your doctor first.
+If you want to use supplements to relieve stress, visit your doctor first.

 Having a pet can help you relax and enhance your mood.